mrocklin/slides/odsc-2016-boston.md

-### Python ecosystem encompasses wealth of sophisticated, fast algorithms
+### Python ecosystem encompasses wealth of fast, sophisticated algorithms

 <hr>

-### Confined to work in memory on a single core
+### Confined to memory and a single core

-### How do we parallelize an existing ecosystem of numeric software?
+### How do we parallelize an ecosystem of numeric software?

 *  Lists, map, filter, reduce, for loops
+*  NumPy: n-dimensional arrays
 *  Pandas: tabular computations
-*  NumPy: n-dimensional arrays
 *  Scikit Learn: Machine learning
 *  Statsmodels: statistical computations
 *  gensim, nltk: text processing